noahpatterson/Episode6/README.md

 Tiger Assignment
 ----------------

++ need help simplifying the specs with class variables
++ noticed another student used self in the initialize, that would have simplified things
++ added functionality to also update the class variable on each update

 1. Create a Vehicle class that automobile inherits from
 2. Create a Motorcycle class that inherits from vehicle
 3. Show the motorcycle class overriding the vehicle's class method for number of tires